voliol/universal-pokemon-randomizer/README.md

   of them as it is a lot of manual work.
 FRLG and DP are prioritized as I did some of it during an earlier/unpublished/crappy attempt at porting Artemis251's system.

-- Documentation and credits for all new classes.
+- Documentation and credits could be improved.

 - Various other things to be touched up in the framework.
 I'm quite new to Java/programming at a higher level so many of my TODO's are about best practices/patterns and such.